InfluxCommunity/IoT-Pizzeria-Monitoring/README.md

-# Real-Time Data Pipeline with Kafka, Telegraf & InfluxDB 3 Core
+# Realtime Data Pipeline with Kafka, Telegraf & InfluxDB 3 Core

 A sample app, demonstrating streaming data pipeline using a Pizza kitchen monitoring system as an example.